 24. Work in the public sector and apply for Public Service Loan Forgiveness

-Work at a nonprofit or government agency?
+Work at a nonprofit or government agency and have federal loans?
 You could qualify for Public Service Loan Forgiveness (PSLF).

 After making 120 payments and working at a qualifying employer for 10 years, you could get all of your loans wiped out, tax-free.

 25. Get student loans forgiven under Income-Driven Repayment

 If you have six-figure debt that feels impossible to pay off, you may be eligible for student loan forgiveness under an income-driven repayment (IDR) plan.